$25

 ...would you believe me?
 Well, it’s all pretty reasonable stuff.
 But just from that list, can you actually go raise your rates?
 I couldn’t.
 A lot of people talk about these things online, but what they were saying wasn’t enough.

 And that’s why I wrote this artisanal hand-typed book.
-It’s the guide I wish somebody had handed me six years ago.
+It’s the guide I somebody had handed me six years ago.
 I share everything I learned along the way, like how to talk to recruiters, whether it’s better to bill as a corporation or as an individual, and how to negotiate aggressively and with confidence.

 Fair warning, the advice in this book isn’t for everybody.
 The person I was six years ago may not be the person you are today.